software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Repository's _license_ defines how others can use, modify, and distribute the code within your repository.
 Read the GitHub's documentation on [Licensing a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
 Then, choose a license for your repository and place the license text in a file named `LICENSE` at the root folder of your repository (the same folder that has the `README.md` file).
 If you don't have a strong opinion on the license, you can consider the [MIT](https://choosealicense.com/licenses/mit/) license.
 >
 > Add a "License" subheading to the `README.md` file and under that the chosen license name and the link to the `LICENSE` file in the GitHub repository.
-As a reference, you can take a look how the license is specified in the React project's [README.md](https://github.com/facebook/react/blob/main/README.md) file.
+As a reference, you can take a look how the license is specified in the example project's [README.md](https://github.com/hh-ohjelmistoprojekti-2/spring-boot-vite-example/blob/main/README.md?plain=1) file.

 {: .important-title }